omardin14/k8s-auth-report-slack/README.md

 A beautiful, downloadable HTML file with:
 - **Executive Summary**: Visual dashboard with color-coded stats
 - **User Details**: Every user/SA with full permission breakdown
+- **Recent Activities**: Shows recent actions (pods created, events, deployments)
+  - For service accounts: Direct attribution via `serviceAccountName`
+  - For users: Activity in namespaces where they have permissions
+  - Timestamps and resource details for each activity
 - **Expandable Sections**: Click to expand/collapse user details
 - **Risk Factors**: Highlighted security concerns
 - **AI-Powered Insights**: Explains risks and remediation (when enabled)